hengyicai/hengyicai.github.io/_pages/about.md

 ## Selected Awards and Honors
 - AAAI-20 Scholarship Award
 - LvDe Investing Scholarship for Ph.D.
-Student, 2019
+Student (one of the top scholarships in ICT, CAS), 2019
+- First-class Scholarship of ICT, CAS, 2018.
 - The First Prize of "China Software Cup" College Student Software Design Competition (as team leader), 2015
 - Honorable Mention, Mathematical Contest In Modeling, 2015
 - National Scholarship for Graduate Student (**top 2% students**), Ministry of Education of P.R.China, 2014